intro-to-data-science-21-workshop/05-AngelaDuarte-RegExp/README.md

 ## Statement of contributions

 **Ana Deniz** prepared the main presentation material, the slides and the video.

-**Ángela Duarte Pardo** prepared the main presentation material and the tutorial exercises, and the video.
+**Ángela Duarte Pardo** prepared the main presentation material, the tutorial exercises, and the video.